We field a lot of calls here at the City of Tuscola! These are some of the most frequently asked, and easily answered, questions we get by category.

 Visit our Parks Department page for more information.

-Ervin Park shall be open to the public daily from 6:00 AM to 11:00 PM, Sunday through Thursday, and from 6:00 AM to Midnight, Friday and Saturday of each week, throughout the months of April through October of each year.
+Both Ervin Park and Wimple Park shall be open to the public daily from 6:00 AM to 11:00 PM, Sunday through Thursday, and from 6:00 AM to Midnight, Friday and Saturday of each week, throughout the months of April through October of each year.
 However, the opening and closing of the park may be accelerated or delayed by the City Council, depending upon the weather conditions.

 Building permits are needed for all buildings or structures being erected, altered, relocated, or demolished.
 A Structure is defined as anything constructed, made, or erected; the use of which requires location on the ground, or attachment to something having a fixed location on the ground.
 Among other things, structures include buildings, mobile homes, walls, fences, signs, swimming pools, and all masts, antennas, dishes, or other devices designed to receive radio or television signals.
 Please visit the Building Department page for complete information regarding building permits.